 What does this mean for your own (current or future) children?
 Get them eating healthy from the start.
 Keep gluten out of the diet or just as a minor part, unless they show signs of the intolerance as well.

 For sudden onset gluten intolerance, normally there was a trigger point that caused your body to change.
 This isn’t literally a moment in life, but can be a number of things put together.
 Bad eating habits, stress, sudden worry (ie: losing a loved one), a relationship change, illness, etc, are all possible causes for your body to wreak havoc on itself as it tries to adjust to whatever is happening.
-There is also a chance in pregnant women to develop gluten intolerance.
+There is also a chance in pregnant women to develop gluten intolerance and non pregnant women should learn how to make period come earlier because it helps with the gluten.

 For myself, I believe it was a month of travelling that I did in May – not sleeping well in weird beds, not eating healthy (you have to try all the local foods!), long days of walking, etc. My body had to cope with these stresses and most likely this is when my trigger moment happened.